ibrahimhamed20/My-Web-Projects/README.md

 # my-web-works
-this repository display the projects and code snippets i finished when i work or on training.
+This repository display the projects and code snippets i finished when i work or on training.

+1. Responsive Design Template : shows using of css3 media query to make responsive website and make a custom framework for personal use.